ibm-cloud-docs/vmwaresolutions/vcenter/vc_compl_info.md

 ## Initial provisioning
 {: #vc_compl_info-initial-provision}

-* At the time of initial provisioning and ordering, the client will be presented with this document.
+* At the time of initial provisioning and ordering, the client is presented with this document.
-* By submitting the order, the client agrees to these terms and thus grants consent to IBM Support to access their instances at any time without prior notification to swiftly resolve issues pertaining to the environment or to prevent future failures.
+* By submitting the order, the client agrees to these terms and thus grants consent to IBM Support to access their instances at any time without prior notification to swiftly resolve issues that pertain to the environment or to prevent future failures.
 * This consent applies to all instances currently being ordered throughout their lifecycle.
-Instances and instance components that are provisioned in the future might require additional consent.
+Instances and instance components that are provisioned in the future might require extra consent.

 ## Steady-state operations
 {: #vc_compl_info-steady-state-operations}

-If the client has not granted consent to proactive support for an instance in the initial provisioning and ordering, they must include explicit consent in any future service tickets, if wanted.
-Statements of consent must follow the set guidelines or will be considered void.
+If the client does not grant consent to proactive support for an instance in the initial provisioning and ordering, they must include explicit consent in any future service tickets, if wanted.
+Statements of consent must follow the set guidelines or are considered void.

 ## Related links
 {: #vc_compl_info-related}